benbrott/benbrott/README.md

-I use this GitHub Pages repo to play around with CSS, SVG, and React.
+I use this React project to play around with CSS, SVG, and React.
 Check it out at [benbrott.com](https://benbrott.com).